Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`"has_references"`: Boolean.
   An optional boolean to indicate whether any of the data lines in the response contains a reference marker.
-  By including this field and giving it the value :val:`false`, a server MAY indicate that the client does not have to process any of the lines to detect reference markers.
+  A value of :val:`false` means that the client does not have to process any of the lines to detect reference markers, which may speed up the parsing.

 - :field:`"links"`: Object.
   An object to provide relevant links for the property being provided.